cedardb/docs/content/clients/csharp/_index.md

 ```

 {{< callout type="info" >}}
-We recommend using binary copy mode as it significantly faster than text mode due to its terser encoding.
+We recommend using binary copy mode as it is significantly faster than text mode due to its terser encoding.
 {{< /callout >}}

 ## Batching